-The transcript is an official record of all academic and clinic credits earned toward the ND diploma.
+The transcript is an official record of all academic and clinic credits earned toward the Bachelor of Naturopathy degree.
 It lists the course title, course code, number of credit hours and the numerical or letter grade for all courses taken.
 Unofficial transcripts are provided to students free of charge.
 Official transcripts are available at \$10 each.